 The assessment whether Alterna Savings has completed a transaction in which assets liabilities acquired constitute a business combination under IFRS 3 is judgmental.
-See further details in note 2(c) and note 26.
+See further details in note 2(c).

 The identification of assets as part of a business combination that meet the criteria of intangible assets under IAS 38 is judgmental.
-See further details in note 2(c), 2(m), note 8 and note 26.
+See further details in note 2(c), 2(m), and note 8.